Our Approach & Counselling

 You may be uncomfortable or not even have the words.
 Especially if you are used to keeping it all in.

 When you are ready to speak, reach out.
-Schedule a session to feel out this whole online therapy thing.
+Schedule a session to feel out this whole online counselling thing.

-Your TherapyNow Therapist will meet you where you are at – whether you’re comfortable voicing your thoughts, feelings and experiences – or uncomfortable because it might be your first time.
+Your TherapyNow counsellors will meet you where you are at – whether you’re comfortable voicing your thoughts, feelings, and experiences – or uncomfortable because it might be your first time.

-TherapyNow Therapists have experience from one of the most exclusive and innovative Treatment Centres in South Africa.
-(Recovery Direct).
-They are able to assist you with insight, compassion and non-judgement.
+TherapyNow counsellors have experience from one of the most exclusive and innovative Treatment Centres in South Africa.
+They are able to assist you with insight, compassion, and non-judgment.

 Schedule a session to start your journey.